 Automaker Daimler rebounds after lockdowns, raises outlook

-October 23, 2020 by David McHugh, The Associated Press
+By David McHugh, The Associated Press

 FRANKFURT – Daimler, the maker of Mercedes-Benz luxury cars and Freightliner trucks, saw third-quarter profit rebound as the company clamped down on costs and auto sales recovered after the coronavirus lockdowns of earlier in the year.
 The company raised its outlook for expected earnings.